Whooping Cough: Highest Infection Rate Since 1948

-Cases of whooping cough, or pertussis, have risen sharply this year.
-Here's how to protect yourself and others from this nasty disease.
+Cases of whooping cough, or pertussis, have risen sharply in the U.S. Here's how to protect yourself and others from this nasty disease.

-When I contracted whooping cough a few years ago, I thought there must have been a mistake.
+Whooping cough is miserable for older people; I should know, as I had it a few years ago.
+At the time, I thought there must have been a mistake.
 Surely this antiquated disease couldn't still be active in the 21st century?
 But what started as a two-week respiratory illness developed into "paroxysmal" coughing fits — episodes of such intense coughing they can cause broken ribs.
 And I was sick for almost three months.

-With no tragic literary heroines, whooping cough needs a publicist.
+With no tragic literary heroines like tuberculosis, whooping cough needs a publicist.
 It is roaring back this year upon a public that still believes pertussis is a thing of the past.
 Protecting yourself with a vaccine booster every 10 years is easy.
 And if you are around babies who haven't finished their course of vaccines, it's especially important to get vaccinated.

 Sign up for Kiplinger’s Free E-Newsletters